-You have this fancy DSLR camera but you are still a little unsure on how all the settings affect your photos.
+You have this fancy DSLR camera but you might be a little unsure of how all the settings affect your photos.
 ISO can be one of those camera settings that can be very confusing to beginner photographers.
 But don’t fret, once you figure out what ISO is and how simple it is to choose a setting, you will be on your way to better photographs.

 What is ISO?

 ISO stands for the International Standards Organization and it is the standardized industry scale for measuring sensitivity to light.
 So you say “WHAT DOES THAT MEAN???”
 In plain English, ISO is the amount of noise, or graininess, that you will allow in your photo in a trade-off for proper exposure.
-The ISO settings are dependent on the light level that you have while shooting your photo in addition to your aperture and shutter speed settings.
+The ISO setting is dependent on the light level that you have while shooting your photo in addition to your aperture and shutter speed settings.
 Below you will also find a quick video showing you how to change the ISO on your DSLR camera.

 What ISO to Choose

 Lower ISO should be used in brighter conditions and higher ISO should be used in low light conditions.
 Here is a scale to give you a good idea of what settings to use.

 Each DSLR camera will have a different range of ISO, but this chart gives you a good reference for what to choose in different lighting conditions.

 Examples of ISO